 Next Step: Building Your Data Lake

 There are a lot of best practices you need to follow when creating your data lake, on S3 or elsewhere.
 You can see a quick summary of them in the last few slides above, and we’ll be covering them more in-depth in a future article.
-If you’re still not sure what a data lake even is, check out our Guide to Data Lakes and Data Lake Platforms.
+If you’re still not sure how to approach building your data lake, check out our Guide to Self Service Data Lakes in the Cloud.